What To Do If A Snake Bites Your Dog

 Treatment of Snake Bites on Dogs

 Because the onset of clinical signs can be delayed for several hours, dogs that have been bitten by a snake should be hospitalized for at least 12 hours and ideally 24.
-Although most dogs generally need to be supported and monitored, the vast majority of dogs — 95% — do survive snake bites with early and proper treatment, so, get your dog to the veterinarian right away.
+Although most dogs generally need to be supported and monitored for up to a week, the vast majority of dogs — 95% — do survive snake bites with early and proper treatment, so, get your dog to the veterinarian right away.

 Antivenom is the only proven treatment against pit viper envenomation, and the earlier it is administered, the more effective.
 The biggest downside to antivenom is cost; it can range anywhere from $450 to $700 per vial.
 Usually, a single vial will control the envenomation but several vials may be necessary, especially in small dogs or cats.
 Many animals may do “fine” without it, but it does decrease the severity of clinical signs, as well as speed overall recovery with reduced complications.